MossTheFox/owl-image-tools/README.md

 > <sub>or, never-to-be-done(s)</sub>

-- Add page loading BG when static files are loading (the bundle size is now larger than 800 KB, which is probably unfriendly for slow networks).
+- Add page loading background when static files are loading (the bundle size is now larger than 800 KB, which is probably unfriendly for slow networks).
 - Update to wasm-vips 0.0.5 with AVIF support when it's ready.
 - More image tools other than converting.